WPDevHQ/ElemenTemplater/readme.txt

 **Why a blank template?**
 Ever wanted to build Landing pages, sales pages or display specific pages without the clutter and distruction of header items, sidebar widgets and footer items?
 Now you can.

+== Screenshots ==

+1. Fullwidth with Header and Footer

+2. Fullwidth no Header no Footer

 == Changelog ==